 - Implementation of operational ATI activities, including such as facilitating the ATI Consultative Groups, meetings, the ATI monitoring exercise, etc.

-- Representation the ATI and lobbying for its goals at international events and processes
+- Representation of the ATI and lobbying for its goals at international events and processes

 - Increasing visibility and outreach of the ATI with relevant stakeholders